Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 miniature dachshund

 The famous sausage dog is curious, loving, and stubborn.
-Dachshunds are great guard dogs, don’t require much grooming, and love having fun.
-If you have a backyard, your Dachshund will likely dig holes to satisfy its hunting instinct.
+Dachshunds are excellent guard dogs, don’t require much grooming, and love having fun.
+If you have a backyard, your Dachshund will likely dig holes to satisfy their hunting instinct.

-Unlike other dogs, Dachshunds aren’t built for excessive exercise, so don’t expect to take this breed for a run or long-distance fetch session.
+Unlike other dogs, Dachshunds aren’t built for excessive exercise, so don’t expect to take them for a run or long-distance hike.
 They also don’t get along with small children if mishandled.
 However, in the right home, these quirks can be worked around.

 Pros